 I love that my kids have grown to appreciate and ask for locally grown food and we all miss seeing cows and sheep surrounding towns.

-Parenting Tip: Shop at local farmer’s markets when you travel, especially the ones in smaller villages so you can teach your kids more about how much love goes into making high quality food.
+By shopping at local farmer’s markets when you travel, especially the ones in smaller villages, you can teach your kids more about how much love goes into making high quality food.

 We had a budget of €150 a day for all our food, gas, and camping expense.
 The kids were very involved in how we spent that.